Expand To Show Full Article

 To bless

-To translate God bless you in Italian you have to say…
+To translate God bless you in Italian you would say…

 Dio ti benedica!